microsoft/botframework-cli/specs/QnAMaker-TestDevSpec.md

 ```
 ````

 All the questions in the input will be sent to remote QnA service and get a predicted answer, while the answer below the question in the input will be considered as the expected answer.
-If the predicted answer and the expected one are exactly the same, the case will be treated as PASS.
-The QnAId of the answer with an match score will also be listed.
+If the predicted answer and the expected one are exactly the same(both raw text and QnAid if provided), the case will be treated as PASS.
+The QnAId("167" in the above sample) of the answer with a match score("92.01" in parentheses) will also be listed.

 ### Scenario 2: User’s expected answer does not match with the predicted one, list out the actual predicted top-scoring answer.